fluidself/fluidself.org/_books/psychology/the-willpower-instinct.md

   Can Do to Get More of It - by Kelly McGonigal'
 ---

-Willpower is actually three powers--I will, I won't, and I want--that help us to be a better version of ourselves.
+Willpower is actually three powers—I will, I won't, and I want—that help us to be a better version of ourselves.

 Willpower is a biological instinct, like stress, that evolved to help us protect ourselves from ourselves.